PojashriJM/AI-Powered-Predictive-Vehicle-Maintenance-System/README.md

 sensor readings, explains *why* it made that prediction, and recommends what to inspect — built on a real trained ML model, not a static form.

-## Why this rebuild

-The original version was a UI shell with no model behind it.
-This version adds:
-- A genuine trained classifier (XGBoost) + anomaly detector (Isolation Forest)
-- Explainability: every prediction shows which sensors are driving the risk score
-- A frontend rebuilt from scratch on the same design system as the rest of the portfolio

 ## Architecture

 ```